ajolex/scto-field-comments/README.md

 `grp_` prefixes can be removed with the `stripgrp` option.

 ### Variable Name Derivation
-Variables are derived from the last non-empty segment of the field path.
+Variables are derived from the last non-empty segment of the `Field name` value.
 If the structure varies or uses different delimiters, check your CSV’s `Field name` format.

 ### Missing Survey Variables